MartianZoo/solarnet/README.md

 # Solarnet

+## Fast facts

-* Solarnet is a work-in-progress game engine library for the amazing board game *[Terraforming Mars](https://boardgamegeek.com/boardgame/167791/terraforming-mars)*.
+* Solarnet is a work-in-progress game engine for the amazing board game *[Terraforming Mars](https://boardgamegeek.com/boardgame/167791/terraforming-mars)*.

-* It's not a way to *play* the game; for that see the excellent [open-source app](http://terraforming-mars.herokuapp.com) (which this is unrelated to).
+* It's not a way to *play* the game; for that see the excellent [open-source app](http://github.com/terraforming-mars/terraforming-mars) (which this is unrelated to).

-* Its only job is to *know the rules of the game*: who can do what when, and what happens if they do?
+* It's a standalone library.
+Its only job is to *know the rules of the game*: who can do what when, and what happens if they do?
 It covers the "pure logic part" of the game.

-* Card behaviors etc. are written in a (usually-)simple language called Pets that resembles the icon language on the printed cards.
+* Card behaviors etc. are written in a language called Pets that closely resembles the game's existing iconographic language.
 Examples:

 | Class | Example Pets syntax |
 | ----- | ------------------- |